vishnu2818/Mobile-Service-Shop---ODOO/README.md

     4.1 --> sales User can create Mobile service form.
     4.2 --> Sales manager need to Approve Mobile service form before confirm.
     (Create a new user call sales person and Sales Manager --> Refer odoo functional documentation.)

+TASK-4
+1.Inherit the Sale Order Add a new field call vat below payment terms.Value for Vat will be update from customer master while on changing the customer.
+2.Add a Validation warning in Sale order confirm button.Warning need to raise when the  total amount is greater than 10000.
+3.In Quotation state , Expiration date should not allow past date, kindly add a validation.

+TASK-5
+1. Add print button in mobile shop form.
+2. PDF format - Sale Order > Print > Quotation.